 WordPress alone is a great CMS, but it wouldn’t be nearly as powerful if it didn’t support plugins.
 There are a huge number of them available, some good, some bad and the beauty of them is you can pick and choose to use the ones you need.
 If you can’t find one that works for you, it can be just as quick to code your own.

-As WordPress developers we use them as tools to help quickly deploy new functionality for clients without having to charge the earth to build it in.
+As WordPress developers, we use them as tools to help quickly deploy new functionality for clients without charging the earth to build it in.

-ACF is a brilliantly powerful plugin that gives you the ability to add dynamic content to your theme that can be populated in the backend.
+ACF is a brilliantly powerful plugin that allows you to add dynamic content to your theme that can be populated in the backend.
 Although you need a little PHP know-how to use what’s on offer, a simple bit of copy and paste will get you going in the right direction.

 ACF offer a free version, which is good, but we recommend you go for the Pro version as it gives you a whole host of functionality for adding more powerful layouts and sections to your site.

 Duplicate post does exactly what it says on the tin; it gives you the ability to duplicate content on your site.
 We find it incredibly useful in the studio when setting up a new site we need to populate quickly.